Ciro23/money-over-time/README.md

     --skip_label "account" \
     --skip_value "debit card"
 ```
-All string parameters for column labels are handled in a case-insensitive manner.
 ### Diff
 The `diff` command requires a source records file to be compared against a reference one.
 ## Building from source